Ow1onp/EasyChat-Server/README.md

 This project is licensed under the terms of the MIT license.
 See `LICENSE` for more details.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a Pull Request.

 ## Contact

 For any inquiries or issues, please contact the project maintainers at [contact@example.com](mailto:contact@example.com).